 Mona Lisa Smile (2003)

-A progressive art history teacher in 1953 (Julia Roberts), teaches at a conservative and respectable all-female College.
+A progressive art history teacher in 1953, Julia Roberts, teaches at a conservative and respectable all-female College.
 She encourages her students to question and disregard the outdated societal roles for women and empowers them to follow personal aspirations.
-This classic campus film has a stellar cast and premium fall fashion.
+This classic campus film has a stellar cast and premium fall fashion inspo.

 Dead Poets Society (1989)